 The reason that God insisted upon building exactly according to the pattern is because the tabernacle was going to provide another portion of the divine order necessary before the King's glory would be manifested in it.
 Think of all the Old Testament types there are in the New Testament.
 "I will dwell in you."
 We are the temple of the Holy Spirit now.
 And so, He is dwelling in flesh, rather than a building made by the hand of man.

 Exodus 39:42-43 According to all that the Lord commanded Moses, so the children of Israel made all the work.
 [Notice what is said about Moses here.]
 And Moses did look upon all the work, and behold, they had done it as the Lord had commanded, even so had they done it.
 And Moses blessed them.

-We transfer this into the New Testament, and I'm sure that Jesus Christ, who is the Chief Executive Officer of the Church—His responsibility to the Father toward us is to make sure that we come out the other end the way the Father wants us to come out.
+We transfer this into the New Testament, and I am sure that Jesus Christ, who is the Chief Executive Officer of the church—His responsibility to the Father toward us is to make sure that we come out the other end the way the Father wants us to come out.

 Exodus 40:1-2 And the lord spoke unto Moses, saying, 'On the first day of the first month shall you set up the tabernacle of the tent of the congregation.'

 The tabernacle had to be set up on the exact day that God said.
 Even this was not left up to chance!

 Exodus 40:33-34 And he reared up the court round about the tabernacle and the altar, and set up the hanging of the court gate.
 So Moses finished the work.
 Then a cloud covered the tent of the congregation, and the glory of the Lord filled the tabernacle.